-Those days when surfers dream of sharing to the world what’s it like to be inside the pocket of a barrel but just can’t because cameras are bulky and they don’t function in waters are long gone.
-Thanks to the ever-evolving technology of photography, everything can now be captured clearly and in 4k with best surf cameras.
+Those days when surfers dream of sharing with the world what’s it like to be inside the pocket of a barrel but just can’t because cameras are bulky and they don’t function in waters are long gone.
+Thanks to the ever-evolving technology of photography, everything can now be captured clearly and in 4k with the best surf cameras.

 Nowadays, it is easy to seize the lifeblood of almost any sport, particularly surfing.
-The exponential advancement of photography has made a great step towards fitting the ultimate wave riding needs.
+The exponential advancement of photography has made a great step towards fitting the ultimate wave-riding needs.
 Maneuvers, tricks, underwater excitement, and wipeouts are all possible to catch.